yanez-compliance/MIID-subnet/docs/miner.md

 3. The miner processes all responses and returns a dictionary mapping each input name to a list of variations.

+## Competitive Edge: Creating Better Threat Scenarios

+MIID validators reward miners who can generate high-quality, realistic threat scenarios through name variations.
+To succeed in this subnet, miners should focus on:

+1. **Advanced Name Variation Techniques**: Implement sophisticated algorithms that go beyond simple character substitutions to create realistic variations that might evade detection systems.

+2. **Linguistic Expertise**: Incorporate knowledge of different naming conventions, transliterations, and cultural variations to generate more authentic threat scenarios.

+3. **Prompt Engineering**: Optimize your LLM prompts to produce variations that specifically challenge identity matching systems while maintaining phonetic or orthographic similarity.

+4. **Model Tuning**: Consider fine-tuning your LLM specifically for identity variation tasks to outperform miners using default models.

+5. **Evasion Pattern Research**: Study real-world identity evasion techniques used in financial crime to inform your variation generation approach.

+Remember, validators score based on both quality and realism - variations that could realistically challenge actual fraud detection systems will score higher than simple character substitutions.

 ## Performance Tips

 1. Use a powerful GPU if available to speed up LLM inference
 2. Ensure your miner has reliable internet connectivity
 3. Monitor your miner's logs for errors or performance issues
 4. Consider using a high-quality LLM model for better variations
+5. Implement custom post-processing to filter and enhance LLM outputs
+6. Regularly update your variation generation techniques to remain competitive
+7. Test your variations against actual identity matching algorithms to calibrate quality